raphaelmansuy/tutorials/06_deploy_nextjs_to_gcp.md

 ### The Observability Triangle: Logs, Metrics, and Traces

 **The Restaurant Kitchen Analogy**
 Imagine running a restaurant without knowing how many customers are waiting, which dishes are taking too long to prepare, or when your kitchen equipment is about to break down.
-That's what running a production application without proper monitoring feels like[^1_16].
+That's what running a production application without proper monitoring feels like.

 ### Example 7: Comprehensive Monitoring Setup